How to Detect Colon Cancer on Time

 According to statistics, there is an alarming increase in this type of cancer.
 It is the second most common type in the world, after breast cancer in women and lung cancer in men.
 However, colon cancer is a lot more frequent in men.

-Signs of Colon Cancer
+Signs of colon cancer

-On the contrary, this is the best time to do a professional test in which they will do advanced studies, which could be a colonoscopy to see if it really is a hemorrhoid or something much more serious.
+On the contrary, this is the best time to do a professional exam in which doctors will do advanced studies.
+They could perform a colonoscopy to see if it really is a hemorrhoid or something much more serious.

 You also have to pay attention to any changes in how your stools look.
 For example, when they become skinnier than normal.
 Also, watch out if you feel like you still have to defecate even after using the bathroom.

-It is also important to consider your family history for cases of polyps, colon cancer, or relatives with ulcerative colitis disease.
+It’s also important to consider your family history for cases of polyps, colon cancer, or relatives with ulcerative colitis disease.
 Keep in mind that constipated people are more likely to contract this type of cancer.

-In any case, the presence of blood in stools does not always mean there is colon cancer.
-It could be due to a polyp or inflamed hemorrhoid, but as we mentioned before, it is better to be safe than sorry.
+In any case, the presence of blood in stools doesn’t always mean there’s colon cancer.
+It could be due to a polyp or inflamed hemorrhoid, but as we mentioned before, it’s better to be safe than sorry.